VicenteHeredia/a_university_sql/README.md

 # a_university_sql
 A University SQL

-Project Overview
+Project Overview:
-Build a SQL database for a university that manages students, courses, professors, and grades.
+build a SQL database for a university that manages students, courses, professors, and grades.

 # The project needs to contain the following technical features:
     • Build a database with the following tables: Students, Courses, Professors, Grades